Business-led AI Management Canvas

 Progress: 0/20 blocks started

-Define the AI identity and core impact job.
+Define the Operating AI identity and core impact job.

-1. Named AI & Job for Impact — Guidance
+1. Operating AI & Job for Impact — Guidance

 In this block, you will provide